visgl/luma.gl/docs/api-reference/webgl/texture.md

 | `GL.TEXTURE_WRAP_S`     | Must be `GL.CLAMP_TO_EDGE` |
 | `GL.TEXTURE_WRAP_T`     | Must be `GL.CLAMP_TO_EDGE` |

-* 'Texture' class will perform above settings when NPOT texture resource is created.
+* 'Texture' class will perform above parameters when NPOT texture resource is created.
 When un-supported filtering is set using `Texture.setParameters`, those will be overwritten with above supported values (`GL.TEXTURE_MIN_FILTER` will be set to `GL.LINEAR`).
 This only happens for NPOT textures when using WebGL1, and a warning log will be printed every time a setting is overwritten.

 ## Remarks